-This is the soft cover version of Lithuanian Knitting: Continuing Traditions
+This is the PAPERBACK version of Lithuanian Knitting: Continuing Traditions HARDCOVER

 The Art of Lithuanian Knitting (softcover), you can journey with Donna Druchunas and June L. Hall around the country of Lithuania and learn about all of the fun and fascinating traditions and techniques that they discovered during their travels.
 More info below.